atomashevic/transforEmotion/README.md

 The `rag` function  is designed to enhance text generation using Retrieval-Augmented Generation (RAG) techniques.
 This function allows users to input text data or specify a path to local PDF files, which are then used to retrieve relevant documents.

-The rag function supports various large language models (LLMs), including TinyLLAMA, LLAMA-2, Mistral-7B, Orca-2, and Phi-2, each offering different levels of computational efficiency and quality.
-The default model is TinyLLAMA, which is the fastest model.
+Supported local LLMs include TinyLLAMA, Gemma3‑1B/4B, Qwen3‑1.7B, and Ministral‑3B via HuggingFace — no Ollama required.
+Specifically: `google/gemma-3-1b-it`, `google/gemma-3-4b-it`, `Qwen/Qwen3-1.7B-Instruct`, and `ministral/Ministral-3b-instruct`.
+The default model is TinyLLAMA for speed.

 Here's an example based on the decription of this package.
 First, we specify the text data.